AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

        Expected: No person is displayed.
 Error details of invalid client index shown in the status message.

     4. Test case: `display 0`<br>
        Expected: No person is displayed.
-Error details of incorrect format and Right usages are shown in the status message.
+Error details of incorrect format and right usage are shown in the status message.

     5. Other incorrect display commands to try: `display`, `display y`, `...` (where y is not a positive integer)<br>
        Expected: Similar to previous.